rehierl/abstract-properties/11-x-hierarchies/11-x-hierarchy-of-trees/1-0-setup-of-trees.md

 * (R1) Any two trees in `S`must either be disjoint ex-or related.

-Note that, due to requirement R1, no tree in a partial setup may overlap another tree - i.e. the **DI ex-or RE** case.
+Note that, due to requirement R1, no tree in a partial setup may overlap another tree in that setup - i.e. the **DI-RE** case.

-Note that, as with partial setups of sets, in order to determine if two trees are related with each other in a partial setup, one only needs to determine if both trees have **one node** in common.
+Note that, as with partial setups of sets, in order to determine if two trees are related with each other, one only needs to determine if both trees have **one node in common**.
 Consequently, in order to determine the orientation between both trees, one only needs to compare the number of nodes in each tree.

 * if `(#s < #t)`, then `t` is the super-tree
 * if `(#s == #t)`, then both trees are equal
 * if `(#s > #t)`, then `s` is the super-tree

-Note that the **intersection** between two trees in a partial setup is either the empty graph ex-or equal to one of the trees.
-In the latter case, the intersection is equal to the smaller tree (i.e. less significant).
+Note that the **intersection** between two trees in a partial setup is either the empty graph ex-or equal to one of the trees (R2).
+In the latter case, the intersection is equal to the smaller tree (less significant).
 Likewise, the **union** of two trees in a partial setup is either a forest ex-or one of both input trees.
-In the latter case, the union is equal to the larger tree (i.e. more significant).
+In the latter case, the union is equal to the larger tree (more significant).

-* if `(s,t in S)`, `((s & t) != Ø)` and `(#s < #t)`, then ...
+* if `(s,t in S)` and `(#s < #t)`, then ...
 * `((s & t) == s)` and `((s + t) == t)` are both true

 Note that, in contrary to a partial setup of sets, a subtree can be understood to support "a notion of placement".
-That is, the subtree's root can be said to be located in the supertree an in regards to the supertree's root.
+That is, a subtree's root can be said to have a placement in regards to the supertree's root.
 However, thus far there is no requirement in regards to the placement of a subtree.
 That is, a subtree may or may not have the supertree's root as its own root node.
-In addition to that, a subtree may or may not contain a leaf node of the supertree.
+Likewise, a subtree may or may not contain one or more leaf nodes in the supertree.

 <!-- ======================================================================= -->
 ## definition of hierarchy-based terms

 Note that, similar to a partial setup of sets, hierarchy-based terms can be defined.
-Notable definitions are as follows ...
+The most notable definitions are as follows ...

 A **root tree** is such that it is no subtree to another tree.
 As such, a root tree may or may not have a subtree in `S`.
 That is, a root tree may or may not